GIGABYTE M28U 28" 4K 144Hz KVM Gaming Monitor vs ASUS ProArt Display PA278QV 27" WQHD Monitor

 Which one is better?

-The GIGABYTE M28U 28" 4K 144Hz KVM Gaming Monitor is the better buy for most people - its 144Hz refresh rate crushes the ASUS ProArt Display PA278QV 27" WQHD Monitor.
+The GIGABYTE M28U 28" 4K 144Hz KVM Gaming Monitor is the better buy for most people - its 144Hz refresh rate crushes the ASUS ProArt Display PA278QV 27" WQHD Monitor's 75Hz.
+That said, grab the ASUS if you need excellent color accuracy for creative work - it's more affordable and delivers reliable performance.

 Who should buy each?

-Choose the GIGABYTE M28U 28" 4K 144Hz KVM Gaming Monitor if: you want stunning 4K visuals for gaming, need higher refresh rates for smoother gameplay, or require a built-in KVM switch for multitasking.
+Choose the GIGABYTE M28U 28" 4K 144Hz KVM Gaming Monitor if: you game heavily, need high refresh rates for competitive play, or want a sharp 4K display for immersive experiences.

-Choose the ASUS ProArt Display PA278QV 27" WQHD Monitor if: you prioritize color accuracy for photography, need legacy ports for older devices, or prefer a more ergonomic stand for comfort.
+Choose the ASUS ProArt Display PA278QV 27" WQHD Monitor if: you prioritize color accuracy for photography, require legacy ports for older devices, or want a more ergonomic stand and lower cost.
 (27" display, 75 Hz refresh)

 Conclusion